florestankorp/CS50W-project0/README.md

 - From _Enter Names_ attempting navigation to _Calculator_ will fail if names haven't been provided.
 The user will be alerted with a message

-- The navigation to _Calculator_ and _History_ will fail if names haven't been provided

 - As state is shared throughout the whole app values set in `main.js` can't be re-used, instead they have to be checked and overwritten:

 For example if `partnerNames` is instantiated in `main.js` as: